 Almost every game that I’ve seen or played that is made for educational use is so up front with what you are suppose to learn that it makes the player not want to play the game.
 How educational based games actually differentiates itself from other games is an interesting discussion.
 Is it that the game developers have to be really clear that you as a player have to show that you’ve learned something, that there is something to measure.
 Knowledge in games is often measured by for example the player having to answer questions by performing a quiz after a gameplay segment.
 But can games be educational and fun to play?

-The learning should be in the gameplay mechanics
+The learning should be connected to the gameplay mechanics

 But how would you otherwise measure and learn something through a game?
 My answer is in the gameplay and the teachers role as a guide.
 The knowledge that the player is going to learn through playing the game needs to be implemented in the gameplay mechanics.
 The gameplay cant be separated from the context that the player is set to learn by playing the game.
 For instance if you as a player play civilization there is a lot of context and knowledge to be learnt, but the winning gameplay strategy is not based on that you know your history.
 You win the game by knowing how to play and what to research next.
 You can do and play that way without even reflecting over how your choices matter and how they matter in a historical context.
 This is where the teachers roll is very important.
 The teacher can clarify the knowledge and context that is actually in the game by showing the connection to history and the history books.
 But without a tutor that shows the connection to what the students are actually learning the knowledge is lost.